PopicLab/insilicoSV/docs/inputs.md

 7. *filter_small_chr [optional]*: int - filter out chromosomes of length less than the given integer (if no value is provided then no filtering will occur).
 8. *th_proportion_N: 0.05 [optional]*: The proportion of N and n base pairs an SV is allowed to cover.
 9. *enable_hap_overlap=False [optional]*: Enable heterozygous SVs to overlap across homologous chromosomes.
+10. *arms [optional]*: str - A path to a file specifying the centromere positions for the chromosomes.
+Refer to the  [use_cases](use_cases.md#example-7---chromosome-gainloss) for a detailed description of the required file format.

 Examples of the full set of simulation options available through various config inputs can be found in the [use cases](use_cases) page.